Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Path-integral representation of the dynamics

 In the above, following \cite{Schuecker:2016uj}, we collectively denote $\{ h_{i}^{(k)}\} _{k,i}$ by $h$ as a single column vector, and add the subscript $\alpha$ as the time index.
 The superscript $T$ denotes transposition.
 The probability density over the sample paths is denoted by $p$.
-Hereafter, we sometimes use the same sort of collective notation but omit subscripts and superscripts without mentioning it.
-The main step in deriving the mean-field equations is to transform the above functional into an integral with respect to the sample paths for the mean activities.
-Putting the right-hand side of the model equation equal to $f(h)$, the above generating functional can be further transformed into a Fourier representation.
-Using the Fourier representation of the Dirac delta functional,
+Hereafter, we sometimes use the same sort of collective notation without mentioning it.
+The main step in deriving the MFT for the present model is to transform the above functional into an integral with respect to the sample paths for the mean activity.
+Putting the right-hand side of the model equation equal to $f(h)$, and using the following Fourier representation of the Dirac delta functional: